p4th4k/writeUps/README.md

-# WriteUp Template
+# WriteUp

-This is a minimalist style writeup template made using HTML and pico.css.
-The structure of writeup can be easily understood by studying the HTML file.
+This contains my writeups.